 3. Focus on your debt at a time for getting best results

 If paying off debt is your goal, forget about all other things.
 Just focus all your energy on repaying your debts to get maximum results.
-Cut the clutter, be frugal, make extra payments on your debts, take advantage of a debt relief program, work hard, and follow a budget.
-Give your best shot to pay back your creditors.
+Cut your clutter, be frugal, make extra payments on your debts, take advantage of a debt relief program, work hard, and follow a budget.
+Give your best shot at paying back your creditors.

 4. Work out every day to have a better self-command

 Regular exercise helps to reduce your stress hormone called cortisol.
 When you’re stressed due to debt or financial problems, cortisol starts controlling your brain.
 The result is disastrous.
-You lose all your willpower and willingness for moderation straightway.
-The best way to burn this cortisol is vigorous exercise.
+You lose all your willpower and willingness for moderation straightaway.
+The best way to burn this cortisol is through vigorous exercise.

-Regular workout can help to reduce cortisol level.
+A regular workout can help reduce cortisol levels.
 Exercise regularly at your home instead of going to the gym.
 This way, you can be in the best shape within your budget.
-Abstain from foods that increase stress and cortisol level.
+Abstain from foods that increase stress and cortisol levels.